deepsense-ai/seahorse/README.md

 ```
 ## Mac OS

-In order for Seahorse work correctly, you need to increase memory for Docker engine to at least 6GB.
+In order for Seahorse to compile and run correctly, you need to increase memory for Docker engine to at least 6GB.

 ### Bash competition for Python scripts